jakerobb/k8ssandra-scripts/README.md

 * Invokes Helm to install k8ssandra into your cluster.

 #### setup-traefik.sh
-* Invokes Helm to install Traefik ingress into your cluster.
+* Invokes Helm to install [Traefik](https://traefik.io/) ingress into your cluster.

 ### Teardown
 #### teardown-dashboard.sh
-* Uninstalls kube-dashboard from your cluster.
+* Uninstalls Kubernetes Dashboard from your cluster.

 #### teardown-kind.sh
 * Deletes your kind cluster.